Alternative mode with wattmeter

 Theoretical foundations

-This method uses control of alternating current energy flows to determine the presence of excess solar energy.
-The reference is an external AC grid.
-Grid inverters or hybrid inverters in the so-called admixture mode work like this.
-When there is enough solar energy, they supply the entire load from the sun.
-When there is a lot of solar energy, they reduce their generation so that there is no export to the external grid.
-When there is not enough solar energy, energy from the external grid begins to be mixed into the load.
+This method uses AC flow monitoring to determine the presence of excess solar energy.
+An external AC network is used as a reference.
+Grid-tie inverters or hybrid inverters work like this in the so-called mixing mode.
+When there is enough solar energy, they power the entire load from the sun.
+When there is a lot of solar energy, they reduce their generation so that there is no export to the external network.
+When solar energy is insufficient, external grid energy begins to mix into the load.
 Therefore, the adjustment algorithm looks like this.
-A bidirectional wattmeter is installed at the input of the external grid.
-The load at the inverter output increases until there is no longer enough solar energy and a small consumption from the external grid begins.
-Then this small fixed energy import is maintained at a constant level by adjusting the consumption of the ballast load.
-Moreover, it does not necessarily have to be an import.
-If desired, you can also fix the export of energy to the external grid at a certain level.
+A bidirectional wattmeter is installed at the input of the external network.
+The load at the inverter output increases until there is no longer enough solar energy and small consumption from the external network begins.
+This small fixed energy import is then maintained at a constant level by adjusting the ballast load consumption.
+Moreover, it does not have to be an import.
+If desired, it is also possible to fix the export of energy to an external network at a certain level.

 Practical implementation